DBYardstick/TPC-C/README.md

 later to adopt GPLv2, if I later disagree with some of the attributes of GPLv3.
 Of course, the code that was previously distributed under GPLv3 will remain under GPLv3.

+7. Do not pass JSON formatted strings to and from the database

+	In Postgres, the `to_json()` and its counterpart `json_populate_record()` can be used to marshal and unmarshal the JSON data.
+So it is possible to send JSON strings to the database and make it send the result as JSON as well.
+That would simplify the TPC-C application-side logic a bit because the application is being developed in JavaScript here.

+But I chose to not use JSON for database communication purely for performance reasons.
+Making the database do something that can be done by the client would make database performance suffer.